 “Ultimate” meaning the utmost, the highest, the epitome or the pinnacle and “potential” meaning to have or to show the capacity to become or develop into something in the future.
 “Ultimate Potential” is what it is always about at the individual level.

 Over the years I became quite skilled at MBTI and how to use it as a craft for deducing people’s functions, even from just a casual conversation.
-And if I cannot determine it with high probability, I can certainly narrow it down substantially from the 16 possibilities.
-But even then there was something important missing, and I wasn’t sure what it was.
+And, if I cannot determine it with high probability, I can certainly narrow it down substantially from the 16 possibilities.
+Even then there was something important missing and I wasn’t sure what it was.
 It wasn’t until I put my research into even higher gear in 2013 that I discovered it.

 What I found missing was the “state of personal growth” of the individual.
 What I mean by this is that I didn’t have a way to measure beyond their functions to how “team-able” they were.
 Teams are what move the needle — period.
 Not CEOs or politicians.
-The ability to work effectively in teams is what allowed us to win the Battle of the Ice Age, which I portrayed in my first article.
-But somewhere along the path since then to today, entropy has caught up with us.
-We are even more dependent today on the success of our teams in the Knowledge Economy, yet, teams are forced and hardly ever formed “naturally.”
+The ability to work effectively in teams is what allowed us to win the Battle of the Ice Age.
+Somewhere along our path of human history, entropy has caught up with us.
+We are even more dependent today on the success of our teams in the Knowledge Economy, yet, teams are forced, mismanaged, lack leadership, and rarely, if ever, form naturally.

-Collectively speaking, what has been missing this whole time is a simple qualitative judgment lens.
+Collectively speaking, what has been missing this whole time is a simple lens for qualitative judgment.
 A process that can not only be used by anyone but can become part of everyday life.
 A method that can be instilled in all of us as a filter that prevents the damage one cancerous person can cause.
 Almost like a cure for cancer, albeit at a team level.

 Someone once told me, six months after receiving a sales award, that when you press a button you expect a cookie.
 No one wants to wait six months to get their cookie.
 This comment resonated with me.
 It is like the junk mail we get in our mailboxes and email inboxes.
 If it wasn’t lucrative and profitable, people wouldn’t do it.
 Therefore, those annoying buttons do indeed deliver cookies, they just aren’t coming from me.

 Making the proverbial cookie rarer or harder to obtain only increases its value.
 The only way to curb this behavior is to take away the button.
-With regards to the inter-team cancer epidemic that no one is fighting, it is as simple as self-arming everyone with the ability to simply remove these buttons.
+With regards to the inter-team cancer epidemic, it is as simple as self-arming everyone with the ability to simply remove these buttons.

-This simple daily “button dismantling kit” is what I call the UP Factors (pronounced as the letter ‘U’ then the letter ‘P’).
+This simple “button dismantling kit” is what I call the UP Factors (pronounced as the letter ‘U’ then the letter ‘P’.)
 There are six of them and they cannot be cheated, even by those who refuse to look into a mirror.
 They force honesty because anyone who knows the person can perform their assessment.
-This is the test that determines if someone has reached the level of BOM or has remained a 40/10'er. (see previous blog link to understand what a BOM and a 40/10'er are.
-Note that at the moment I am not sharing the test methodology or the mathematics behind it.)
+This is the test that determines if someone has reached the level of BOM or has remained a 40/10'er.

 UP-1 is that simple.
-How old are you versus the other people in question?
-People such as your teammates, or perhaps the other candidates for the job.
+It is how old you are versus the other person or persons for which you are being compared.
+People such as your teammates or the other candidates for the job opportunity, for example.
 What most people don’t stop and think about is population growth.
 There were 3 billion people on the Earth in 1959.
 As of 2012, there are over 7 billion.
 Each and every day we add over 200,000 new people to the planet.
 Think about that for a second.
-That’s like every day adding the equivalent of the population of Akron, Ohio.
+That’s like adding the equivalent of Akron, Ohio every day.

 UP-2: Experience & Maturity

-The article I posted titled Dogs Don’t Second Guess Themselves, So Why Do We? is an expanded discussion on UP-2.
 UP-2 is one of the most important of the six factors.
-This is the one that when you see it happening, don’t give the other person the “benefit of the doubt.”
+This is the one that when you see it happening, stop giving this person the “benefit of the doubt.”
 They thrive on you and everyone else giving them that benefit.
-Next time you see it happening, lean to the person next to you and call a spade a spade.
+Next time you see it happening lean to the person next to you and call a spade a spade.